A timeline of 22-year-old Gabby Petito's case - KTVZ

 Petito had been traveling with her boyfriend, Brian Laundrie, prior to her disappearance.

 Local and federal authorities have been searching for Laundrie in a 25,000-acre Florida nature reserve.
-On Thursday, the FBI announced a federal arrest warrant was issued for Laundrie for his activities after Petito’s death.
+In late September, the FBI announced a federal arrest warrant was issued for Laundrie for his activities after Petito’s death.

 Here’s what we know about the timeline in Petito’s case.